Skip to Main Content

 Exhibition catalogues

 The Barber Fine Art Library has a major collection of catalogues of temporary exhibitions and gallery collections with examples dating back to the 18th century.
-Find out about some of them using our Show Time: Exhibitions that changed art history resourcelist.

 The earliest exhibition catalogues are small pamphlets without illustrations giving only the minimum of information.
 The most recent ones, on the other hand, are well illustrated publications packed with up-to-date research, scholarly articles.
 They may even contain unique material such as interviews with artists.
 Although many galleries are producing online exhibition guides the printed catalogue is still a popular format.
 Many older catalogues have not yet been digitised.